Forcing Doesn’t Motivate

 Fill in the blank with whatever it is you’ve been putting off.
 If you just can’t get motivated, can’t find the energy, whatever, then don’t force yourself.
 Clearly there’s a reason you’re resisting.
 When we force ourselves, that’s when we go to the gym once, only never to return.
 That’s when we make the New Year’s resolution and don’t follow through.
 Something is stopping us.

 Sometimes we don’t need to know what’s stopping us, only that something is.
 Then, don’t force it.
 When you’re ready to figure out what’s stopping you or you’re ready to do it, you will.
 In our society we’re conditioned to, “Go, go, go, do, do, do, achieve, achieve, achieve!”
 If we don’t do any of those things then we feel like a failure.
-One we start to feel like a failure, it perpetuates the cycle.
+Once we start to feel like a failure, it perpetuates the cycle.

 Feeling like a Failure leads to Lack of Motivation